J-SUPHA/dbotjs/README.md

 ### Supported Parameters

-For those using the OpenAI endpoint or Azure OpenAI, you can specify a wide range of parameters to tailor the API's behavior to your needs.
+For those using the OpenAI endpoint, you can specify a wide range of parameters to tailor the API's behavior to your needs.
 These parameters include, but are not limited to:
 - Model selection (`model`)
 - Maximum token count (`maxTokens`)
 - Temperature for randomness control (`temperature`)

-A comprehensive list of the langchain.js supported parameters and their functions can be found in the [OpenAI Azure documentation](https://api.python.langchain.com/en/latest/llms/langchain_community.llms.openai.AzureOpenAI.html#).
+A comprehensive list of the langchain.js supported parameters and their functions can be found in the [OpenAI documentation](https://api.python.langchain.com/en/latest/llms/langchain_community.llms.openai.OpenAI.html#langchain_community.llms.openai.OpenAI).

 ### Example Configuration